jamesphilhower/spectreProjectInterview/Readme.md

 The setup of the database is in spectre/spectre_main/models.py The tests are located in spectre/tests.py

+# Purpose:
+The purpose of this project is to get historic by the hour weather from OpenWeatherMap for Manhattan (up to 5 days) and then be able to update the records when a job is triggered.
+The project runs in a docker container, and launches a second docker container to trigger the API GET requests from OpenWeatherMap.

 ## To run inside of a container:
 ```
 cd spectre_job